Page 312

 Page 325

-Almost 700 words of the manuscript that were omitted from the book as published.
-They cover the period 24 February to 29 April 1944 in Italy and should have followed right after the order of battle table on this page.
+Almost 700 words of the manuscript were omitted from the book as published; they cover the period 24 February to 29 April 1944 in Italy and should have followed right after the order of battle table on this page.

 The aircraft in the photograph has the mountings for FuG 200 but the antennae themselves are not yet installed.